How to Delete or Remove a Google Review for Your Business

 Google reviews are a ranking factor

 Signals from Google reviews are also a local ranking factor.
-The industry-standard Moz 2018 Local Search Ranking Factors report placed Google My Business signals as the number one local pack ranking factor, and review signals the third most important factor.
+The industry-standard Local Search Ranking Factors survey placed Google My Business signals as the number one local pack ranking factor, and review signals the third most important factor.

 Having poor reviews can therefore torpedo your local SEO activity.
 If you’re new to local SEO, know this; local search is said to represent around 46% of total Google searches, so the knock-on effect of a negative review on your local SEO could seriously kill your local business website’s traffic.